jChapman/superfluoussextant/content/what-is-blog.rst

 The most helpful blogs that I've read can be put into two categories:
-    1. Problems or tutorials around things that I have been working with
+    1. Those that show problems or tutorials around things that I have been working with
-    2. Topics I found interesting and that I want to talk about
+    2. Those that have commentary on topics I find interesting

 To me this is the purpose of this blog: